 - Collect citizen data related to help, emergency and disaster situations which is shared via a map to expedite help and rescue

-- Provide real-time situational awareness to field and command leadership via the general public
+- Provide real-time situational awareness to field and incident command leadership via the general public

 - To communicate and coordinate non-government and “unofficial” help operations in real-time

-- Dispatch missions (request for help) to citizen Responders
+- Dispatch missions (request for help) to app users in a Responder status

 (App users can either be in Citizen or Responder status.
-Only Responders can join orgs and dispatch on missions)
+Only Responders using the Plus or higher version can be dispatched on missions)

 - Provide data to study the response of anonymous citizens and responders activity around disasters for future public safety benefits